paulabergman/intro-to-biostats-r/chapter1.md

 *** =instructions
 - Draw a barplot of the variable 'gender' in diabetes-dataset.
 Add a title and colour to you plot.
 - Draw a histogram of the variable 'age' in cardiac-dataset.
 Add a title and colour to you plot.
+- Draw a boxplot for cholesterol ('chol') in diabetes- data by gender.
+Add a title and different colours for the two boxes.

 *** =sample_code
 ```{r}